 Community Law Waikato - Te Tari Ture ā-Hapori o Waikato, is a registered partner of the Employability Plus Programme (EPP) through the University of Waikato.
 This allows students to gain credits for their volunteer work at our Centre.
 To find out more https://www.waikato.ac.nz/student-life/student-services/employability-plus-programme/

 It is simple to join our team of volunteers.
 Simply register your application in the link below.
-Applicants must be law students or graduates with good communication skills.
+Applicants must be 2nd, 3rd or start of 4th year law students with good communication skills.

 "To be fully successful in the law, one does not have to be brilliant or exceptionally gifted.
 The most effective work in the world is done by ordinary people who put forth extraordinary effort.
 This is true of lawyers.
 Our strengths are magnified with experience and inspiration."